-The Capt. donned his heavy duty gear to stay warm while he cooked crab.
+The Capt. donned his heavy duty gear to stay warm and dry while he cooked crab.
 I wimped out and chose to shell crab in the galley.
-We cooks are delicate.
+We cruising cooks are delicate, you know. (grin)

 The bears kept their distance, low clouds and fog hid the surrounding mountains, rain beat down incessantly and then the wind came up, driving the swells from Frederick Sound into the cove.
 It was time to move on.